DonnyZhao/fun-with-weather-scala/README.md

     Usage
        - sbt test or ./activator test
+       - sbt run or ./activator run
+       - sbt "run-main com.funweather.WeatherSimulator"
+       - sbt "run-main com.funweather.WeatherSimulator [latitude] [longitude] [elevation] [time stamp]
        - Users may also want to modify or add test scenarios in WeatherSimulator.scala and ./activator run from terminal
+       - Open the sbt project using your favarite IDE and run the tests and WeatherSimulator

     TODO
        - Use R package rscala to integrate R scripts in fun-with-weather-R to produce training data and for